sumnerevans/sumnerevans.com/content/posts/software-engineering/building-swe-career-in-llm-world/index.md

 junior engineers were expected to provide changed from rote computational work to understanding and evaluating the output of the computer systems.

-### LLMs Affects on Software Engineer Expectations
+### LLMs Effects on Software Engineer Expectations

 I think that LLMs are going to cause a step-change in the performance expectations of roles across the economy, and software is no different.
 Junior